 ✥ ✥ ✥

-If the Development Teams can see a committed long-term direction in terms of explicit Product Increments, they are more likely to expend the effort to get there, and are more likely to build the right things along the way that will make it possible to achieve the Vision.
+If the Development Teams can see a committed long-term direction in terms of explicit Product Increments, they are more likely to expend the effort to get there, and are more likely to build the right things along the way towards the product Vision.

 A lack of clear agreement on the content of the next release can give the stakeholders the impression that the scope is negotiable up until the release date.
-As a result the release date can suffer feature creep and be postponed over and over again.
+As a result the release date can suffer from feature creep and the team ends postponing delivery over and over again.

 When the Product Owner has a history with the market, teams and stakeholders with a high degree of trust, an overview plan and estimations alone may be adequate.
 If on the other hand, the Product Owner is new to the teams, market or stakeholders and there is low trust, or the plan carries a higher-than-normal element of risk, you might need a more detailed plan and estimations.